vincent-peugnet/wcms/MANUAL.md

 Welcome to W's manual !

-See an introduction on [W's website](https://w.club1.fr/usage.html).
+To understand the key concepts of W, you should check the introduction on [W's website](https://w.club1.fr/usage.html).